US podcast ad revenue 2024

 Sponsoring established shows — measurable brand reach for commerce brands

-Host-read ads are the most trusted ad format in digital media — 65% of podcast listeners say they trust host recommendations vs. 15% for display ads.
+Host-read ads are the most trusted ad format in digital media — Podcast listeners report high trust in host recommendations compared to other digital ad formats.
+For published trust-benchmark data see Edison Research The Podcast Consumer and IAB / PwC podcast study.
 For DTC and retail brands in the Netherlands, sponsoring niche shows (retail tech, ecommerce, entrepreneurship) costs €500–3,000 per episode for shows with 5,000–20,000 listeners.

 Promo codes and dedicated landing pages make ROI measurable.
 Conversion rates of 2–5% are common for relevant audience-offer matches — far above most digital channels.